blessingekwere/python_rdbms_pipeline/README.md

 ## About the project
 This project aims to create a Python pipeline that can interact with a Relational Database Management System (RDBMS).
 It utilizes the Microsoft SQL Server database "AdventureWorks," a fictional company's sample database, to demonstrate and practice SQL queries, data modeling, and business intelligence scenarios.

-## Brief Description
-This project aims to create a Python pipeline that can interact with a Relational Database Management System (RDBMS).
-It utilizes the Microsoft SQL Server database "AdventureWorks," a fictional company's sample database, to demonstrate and practice SQL queries, data modeling, and business intelligence scenarios.

 ## Project Overview
 The primary objective of this project is to develop a Python pipeline capable of interacting with a Relational Database Management System (RDBMS).
 Specifically, the pipeline will connect to the Microsoft SQL Server database "AdventureWorks," a widely used sample database for learning SQL and exploring business intelligence scenarios.